rafeiel/Python_chatbot/README.md

 Chatbot using Python and Tkinter for GUI

 #### Instructions:
-main.py runs the chatbot in text mode main_gui.py runs the chatbot in GUI mode using Tkinter. chatbot.py is the functions module. conversa.txt stores the conversation.
+main.py runs the chatbot in text mode <br>
+main_gui.py runs the chatbot in GUI mode using Tkinter.<br>
+chatbot.py is the functions module.<br>
+conversa.txt stores the conversation.<br>